bjcliangMIT/Readings/Network.md

 * Baldassarri, D., & Goldberg, A. (2014).
 Neither ideologues nor agnostics: Alternative voters’ belief system in an age of partisan politics.
 American Journal of Sociology, 120(1), 45-95.
 * Hoffman, M. A. (2019).
 The Materiality of Ideology: Cultural Consumption and Political Thought after the American Revolution.
 American Journal of Sociology, 125(1), 1-62.
 * DiMaggio, Paul, et al. 2018.
 “Culture out of attitudes: Relationality, population heterogeneity and attitudes toward science and religion in the US.”Poetics 68 (2018): 31-51.
+* * Bail, C. A. (2016).
+Combining natural language processing and network analysis to examine how advocacy organizations stimulate conversation on social media.
+Proceedings of the National Academy of Sciences, 113(42), 11823-11828.
+* Mohr, John W. 1998.
+“Measuring Meaning Structures.”
+Annual Review of Sociology 24: 345-370.
+* Latour, B. (1992).
+10 ‘‘Where Are the Missing Masses?
+The Sociology of a Few Mundane Artifacts’’.
+* Goldberg, Amir.
+2011.
+“Mapping shared understandings using relational class analysis: The case of the cultural omnivore reexamined.”American Journal of Sociology 5: 1397-1436.
 * Roth, C., & Cointet, J. P. (2010).
 Social and semantic coevolution in knowledge networks.
 Social Networks, 32(1), 16-29.
 * Martin, J. L. (2002).“Power, Authority, and the Constraint of Belief Systems.”
 American Journal of Sociology 107: 861-904.
 * De Saussure, F. (1959).
 [Course in general linguistics](https://monoskop.org/images/0/0b/Saussure_Ferdinand_de_Course_in_General_Linguistics_1959.pdf).
 Columbia University Press.
 Pages 1-37.